Deutsche Post's DHL expands U.S. delivery service in swipe at FedEx, UPS

 DHL's move is a gamble.
 The company lost billions of dollars on a failed U.S. expansion a decade ago. https://tinyurl.com/y9wu42dt

-Parcel Metro follows DHL's plans, announced in summer 2016, to spend $137 million (£98.3 million) on seven new or expanded e-commerce fulfilment centres in the United States, where DHL currently delivers roughly 500 million pieces annually.
+Parcel Metro follows DHL's plans, announced in summer 2016, to spend $137 million on seven new or expanded e-commerce fulfillment centers in the United States, where DHL currently delivers roughly 500 million pieces annually.

 By comparison, UPS delivered 750 million packages during last year's holiday season alone.